 Hard drives locked with ATA passwords can pose a big problem for forensic and data recovery experts.
-When a hard drive is locked with an ATA password, there is no way to gain access to the drive without entering the correct password and there is no way to crack the password using "brute force" style methods.
-The Atola Insight's automatic password removal function is able to extract the original password from the hard drive's firmware area and unlock it in under 2 minutes with just a few mouse clicks.
+When a hard drive is locked with an ATA password, there is no way to gain access to the drive without entering the correct password.
+And there is no way to crack the password using "brute force" style methods.
+The Atola Insight's automatic password removal function is able to extract the original password from the hard drive's firmware area.
+It unlocks the password in under 2 minutes with just a few mouse clicks.

 Note: Unlocking the hard drive does not affect its hash value because the password is stored in the hard drive's firmware area (which is never included in hash calculation).

-The Atola Insight automatically checks the hard drive's security status when the drive is first initialized.
+Before proceeding with forensic data retrieval, Atola Insight Forensic automatically checks the hard drive's security status when the drive is first initialized.
 The security status is displayed on the main screen for the operator's convenience.
 The operator can also re-check the status with a click of a button.

-After the password removal function is initiated, the password is extracted in less than 2 minutes.
+Insight is a forensic data retrieval tool that can extract the unknown password in under 2 minutes.
 The password security level (High or Maximum) does not impact the procedure in any way.
-The password will be listed in both HEX and alphabetical form.
-Like all Atola Insight functions, this entire process is automatically logged in the Case Management system.
+The password is listed in both HEX and alphabetical form.
+Like all Atola Insight functions.
+This entire process is automatically logged in the Case Management system.

 Click questions to expand text

-ATA passwords can be set through the computer’s BIOS or using special products like the Atola Insight.
-Freeware tools are available as well.
+ATA passwords can be set through the computer’s BIOS or using special products like Atola Insight Forensic.
+Freeware tools that lock HDDs are available as well.

 Automatic password removal works for most hard drives available on the market.
 For more specific information, please refer to the Supported Drives List